wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 Prevents the game's DLC from spamming the new game startup messages and requires you be near a given DLC's starting location to receive its quest.

 :::note Instructions:
-**Read the description** so you understand how to start the DLCs with this mod installed.
+**READ THE DESCRIPTION** for instructions on accessing DLCs with this mod enabled.
 :::

 #### Installation: